Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Peak FPS and TPS in hub :(
 - Clickable overlay buttons  - not detecting if in chat / inventory
 - No music played (MC sounds)
+- All func_ and field_ to be replaced